Innovation & Technology

 Innovation and Technology in Our Schools

-Technology is used age-appropriately in our preschool program because we believe a focus on social skills is critical in these early years.
+Technology is used age-appropriately in our Preschool Program because we believe a focus on social skills is critical in these early years.

 Our smallest Rams engage with technology in a way that is carefully designed by the classroom teacher.
 For example, students use programmable robots to learn the very basic fundamentals of computer programming.
-Preschool students also contribute to a classroom blog with the guided support of their classroom teacher.

 With the mindful guidance of their classroom teacher, our Preschool students are empowered to be global collaborators and creative communicators.

 Elementary SchoolOur Innovation Initiative is rooted in the theory that students learn best by creating things which demonstrate their learning.
-Nowhere is this more evident than in our elementary school, where students routinely create, innovate, make, and share across all grade levels.
+Nowhere is this more evident than in our Elementary School, where students routinely create, innovate, make, and share across all grade levels.

 Our Innovation and Technology Coach works with teachers to integrate technology and innovative teaching strategies into classrooms.
 Teachers are encouraged to try new things and embrace a maker mindset.
 Because of this, students are given choice and agency over their learning.

-Our teachers guide students to use blogging applications to ideate, reflect, and share what they are doing in class every day.
+Our teachers guide students to use applications to ideate, reflect, and share what they are doing in class every day.
 When students share their learning beyond classroom walls to authentic audiences they are making connections with the real world.
 By sharing their work, they gain confidence and see that their work is relevant and valued in the real world.

-Middle School students have the flexibility to take an empathy-driven Design Thinking course informed by Stanford University's d.School while others explore the intricate world of robotics.
+Lower Secondary students have the flexibility to take an empathy-driven Design Thinking course informed by Stanford University's d.School while others explore the intricate world of robotics.
 In addition, Discovery classes explore electrical engineering, digital music composition, wearable technology and digital art.

 At Science Park, we empower students to problem solve and be active participants in their learning while teachers facilitate the process.
 Technology and Innovation Coaches assist in classrooms by co-teaching and encouraging teachers to learn new skills alongside their students.
 When teachers model a growth mindset, students are more confident in using new technology to create their best work.

 While walking the halls of Science Park, it is routine to see students directing their own films, programming robots, designing and constructing prototypes in the Makerspace, or fabricating physical models using the 3D printers in math classes.
-This is evident not only in the course of a regular school day, but also in our After School Activities (ASA) program.